Do not tell me to use this shortcut CTRL + COMMAND + F

 The toolbar at the top of the Mac OS X Snow Leopard screen gives you one-click access to many basic tasks.
 You can customize the icons that appear on Mac’s toolbar to facilitate your work style and preferences.
 Locate the MENU file you need.
 Just as before in the Applications folder, right-click and choose Show Package Contents.
 You’ll find the icons you’re looking for at MENUITEM.menu Contents Resources.
 Again, it’s a good idea to create a backup of the Mac OS X default menu bar icons.
 Instead of pressing the full screen button in the top right corner of the program, click the green full screen button in the upper left corner of the program.
 This will keep the menu bar from hiding itself.
 Click to expand. #15 That is false I am not at full screen and again the computer bosses take away our menus.

-Jaime Santa Cruz
+Jaime Santa Cruz6 Answers

 I don't think it can be done.